Abdallah-A-Raafat/Nuralhealer/ai/Data/RAG/deprission/types/Premenstrual Dysphoric Disorder (PMDD).md

 Your symptoms also cannot be due to another medical condition like major depressive disorder or hyperthyroidism, or due to substance use.

 Diagnosing PMDD can be quite challenging since many other mental and physical health conditions are exacerbated during certain points in the menstrual cycle.
-Other possible causes of your symptoms must first be ruled out by a medical professional.
+It is important to consider whether other factors might be causing the symptoms.

 Many who seek treatment for PMDD actually have a different mood disorder with episodes that worsen in the week before their period.

-There’s no blood test or instrument that can definitively diagnose PMDD.
-Instead, a healthcare professional will likely do a physical and psychiatric evaluation and ask you to track your symptoms over the course of a few cycles.
+There’s no blood test or instrument that can definitively identify PMDD.
+Instead, a professional evaluation often involves a review of mood and physical symptoms, and tracking these symptoms over the course of a few cycles.

 Does PMDD worsen with age?
 For many folks, premenstrual symptoms can become more severe as they approach menopause.